 The Accounting Review, Accounting: Organizations and Society and the

 Journal of Management Accounting Research.
-Kerry is currently Director of the UNSW Business School's experimental research laboratory (BizLab), and a member of its Behavioral Insights for Business and Policy (BIBAP) research network.
+Kerry is former Director and a current User Group member of the UNSW Business School's experimental research laboratory (BizLab), and a member of its Behavioural Insights for Business and Policy (BIBAP) research network.
 Her research has received external funding from the Accounting & Finance Association of Australia and New Zealand (AFAANZ) and the Chartered Institute of Management Accountants (CIMA).

 Kerry has received various national and university teaching awards for her curricula development and teaching.
 At a national level, she has been awarded an Australian Learning & Teaching Council (ALTC) Citation for Outstanding Contributions to Student Learning and the Pearson Education Accounting/Finance Lecturer of the Year for delivering a